Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Surrogate Models

-Ensembles and variational methods can easily scale up to high-dimensional outputs with minimal increase in computational cost by simply changing the output layer size, and so we can use the ``-aux'' variants of these architectures in BO.
-Neural Linear and GPs scale cubically with output dimensionality, making them infeasible to train on high-dimensional auxiliary information.
+We emphasize that ensembles and variational methods can easily scale up to high-dimensional outputs with minimal increase in computational cost by simply changing the output layer size.
+Neural Linear and GPs scale cubically with output dimensionality (without the use of covariance approximations), making them difficult to train on high-dimensional auxiliary or intermediate information.